cleipski/Citibike/README.md

 The rides data base provides demographic information only on a 'per ride' basis.
 Much of the following analysis will base directly on this data.
 The subsequent interpretation of the 'ground truth' results in terms of 'numbers of customers' is established in this section.

-The task is clear: I have to establish the solid relation between 'number rides taken' and 'number of active annual customers'.
+The task is clear: I have to establish the solid relation between 'number of rides taken' and 'number of active annual customers'.

 On a monthly basis, the ratio of *number of rides taken by subscribers* (from the 'rides' data base) and the *number of active subscribers in the same month* (from the operating reports) show the expected seasonality.